A Party under the Stars

 Star Party Survival Kit

 Be Star-Bright!
 Bring a flashlight to cover with red, night-friendly material that we will supply.
 Make a red-light flashlight for the enjoyment of all.

 Please dress for the weather and night time temperatures.
 Insect repellent is recommended.

-Most activities will proceed ‘rain or star-shine’, however telescopic viewing requires a clear sky.
+Many activities will proceed ‘rain or star-shine’, telescope viewing requires a clear sky.

 Children must be accompanied by an adult.